 Since it opened, the exhibition has presented new ways of looking at Ukraine in London beyond the unrest and war.
 While many people in the UK are aware of the immense social and political change occurring in Ukraine at the moment, it is clear that very few is aware of the truly vibrant contemporary art scene and unique cultural history of the country.
 Those cultural histories are revealed in many of the photographs, exposing some of the hidden facts of life in Ukraine.

 That the Saatchi Gallery has provided the platform for understanding the history of Ukraine culture is not surprising.
-The gallery prides itself on providing a platform for international, contemporary.
-By partnering with Firtash Foundation, Saatchi Gallery has not only brought exposure to the artists presented in the show, but also exposed some aspect of Ukrainian history that many were unaware of until now.
+The gallery prides itself on providing a platform for international, contemporary art.
+By partnering with Firtash Foundation, Saatchi Gallery has not only brought exposure to the artists presented in the show but also exposed some aspect of Ukrainian history that many were unaware of until now.
 Although these are famous photographers yet, their images are outstanding by all standard.
-There inclusion in this show will no doubt bring them the recognition they deserve , and further their photography career.
+Their inclusion in this show will no doubt bring them the recognition they deserve and further their photography career.